 Following the #writeinGeorgian campaign, TBC has taken up a new challenge in 2018: to integrate Georgian language into Windows OS.

-Sentences translated to English will be loaded in learning systems developed by Microsoft as the translation system is mostly data based.
-After the system analyzes the information, we get a program almost fully aware of Georgian language and it’s explicit linguistic systems, the translation machine will be capable of translating from English to Georgian and vice versa.
+Sentences translated to English will be loaded into the learning systems developed by Microsoft as the translation system is mostly data based.
+After the system analyzes the information, we get a program that is almost fully aware of Georgian language and its explicit linguistic systems.
+The translation machine will be capable of translating from English to Georgian and vice versa.

-The first stage of the project is already completed and now we’re looking forward to commencing next steps aka integrating Georgian language into Windows OS.
+The first stage of the project is already completed, and now we’re looking forward to commencing next steps aka integrating the Georgian language into Windows OS.